Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 Many of the world's first transistors were assembled by western electric at it's Allentown PA. plant starting in 1951.
 (Four years after the first transistor was invented at the Bell Research Labs by physicist William Shockley and colleagues Walter Brattain and John Bardeen on December 23rd 1947.)

-Measures 5 1/4" high x 4" wide and has a holographic replica image of a Lucent chip on the base.
-The clock face is 3" round in diameter, has "Allentown", " & "1947-1997" color graphics.
+Clock measures 5 1/4" high x 4" wide and has a holographic replica image of a Lucent Technologies IC chip on the base.

 AT&T Orlando Chip Plant Anniversary Keychain (1994)

-image of AT&T chip orlando
+AT&T chip keychain

 Item #654